 Under the government’s policy of national treatment, property owned by foreigners is fully protected under German law.
-Secured interests in property, both chattel and real, are recognized and enforced.
-German law fully protects the right to property, whether held by German citizens or by foreigners.
-Germany boasts a robust regime for the protection of intellectual property rights.
+Secured interests in property, both chattel and real, are recognized and enforced for both German citizens and foreigners.
+Germany also boasts a robust regime to protect intellectual property rights.
 The judiciary is independent, and the rule of law prevails.
 Rare cases of public corruption occur (for example, in the construction sector), but corrupt acts are typically prosecuted and punished.

 The top individual income tax rate is 47.5 percent, and the federal corporate tax rate is 15.8 percent (effectively above 30 percent with other taxes).
 The overall tax burden equals 38.2 percent of total domestic income.
 Government spending has amounted to 44.6 percent of total output (GDP) over the past three years, and budget surpluses have averaged 1.5 percent of GDP.
 Public debt is equivalent to 59.8 percent of GDP.

 Germany has maintained its high level of business freedom, although the asset recovery rate when resolving insolvency has declined slightly.
 The labor force is highly skilled, but low fertility and a large increase in net immigration pose demographic challenges.
 German labor laws complicate the hiring and dismissing of employees.
 The government budgeted 1 percent of GDP in 2020 for subsidies aimed mostly at the renewable energy sector.